 Your home is often the most significant and costly investment you will make in a lifetime.
-In order to make sure that you have all the coverage you need, it’s best to understand the standard items covered by a Homeowners Insurance Policy, as well as the additional coverage options available, if your regular policy doesn’t pick them up.
+In order to make sure that you have all the coverage you need, it is best to understand the standard items covered by a Homeowners Insurance Policy.
+There are also additional coverage options available, if your regular policy doesn’t pick them up.

 Dwelling covers the physical structure of your home, such as the walls, foundation, roof, and siding.

 If you have buildings on your property other than the primary residence, such as a separate garage, carriage house, greenhouse, or shed, this coverage would protect those structures.

 The belongings inside your home such as furniture, electronics, clothing, collectibles, and other items that are stored inside your home are insured by Personal Property Insurance.